uelandte/ProcWAS/README.md

 #> #   MST006 <lgl>, MST028 <lgl>, ENT006 <lgl>, ENT012 <lgl>, LYM003 <lgl>, …
 ```

+In the example ProcWAS, we will use covarates of age, sex, and a logical
+column indicating whether the individual has our “variant of interest”.

 ``` r
 # Create covariates data frame.
 Some of the individuals in the covariates data frame are not present in phenotypes data frame
 covariates_df <- tibble(